Dracy88/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-A panoramic of the principal algorithms of Reinforcement Learning
+A panoramic of the main algorithms of Reinforcement Learning